Colonial Period of Indonesia

 Another important occasion for Indonesian nationalism was the declaration of the Youth Pledge in 1928.
 At this congress of youth organizations three ideals were proclaimed, to wit: one motherland, one nation, and one language.
 The main aim of this congress was to stimulate a feeling of unity between the young Indonesians.
 On this congress the future national anthem (Indonesia Raya) was played and the future national flag (merah-putih) was shown for the first time.
 The colonial authorities reacted with another act of suppression.
 Young national leaders, such as Soekarno (who would become Indonesia's first president in 1945) and Mohammad Hatta (Indonesia's first vice president) were arrested and exiled.

 Japanese Invasion of the Dutch Indies

-The Dutch were powerful enough to curb Indonesian nationalism by arresting its leaders and suppressing the nationalist organizations but never were they able to eliminate nationalist sentiment.
-The Indonesians, on the other hand, did not have the power to compete with the colonial rulers and therefore needed outside help to eliminate the colonial system.
+The Dutch were powerful enough to curb Indonesian nationalism by arresting its leaders and suppressing the nationalist organizations.
+But never were they able to eliminate nationalist sentiment among the Indonesian people.
+The Indonesians, on the other hand, did not have the power to combat the colonial rulers and therefore needed outside help to eliminate the colonial system.